Date:2026-06-02 Click:35

 Moment load affects repeatability, vibration, and wear.
 During acceleration, an offset load can twist the carriage and stress the support structure.
 Over time, this may increase noise, shorten service life, or reduce stop stability.

-TR64 belt drive linear module for long-stroke transfer, shuttle movement, and horizontal axis layouts.
+TR64 belt drive linear module for compact multi-axis automation, long-stroke transfer, shuttle movement, and horizontal axis layouts.

 Belt Tension, Pulley Alignment, and Motion Quality